flipp-oss/deimos/README.md

 fields = backend.schema_fields # list of fields defined in the schema
 ```

-You can also do an even faster encode/decode:
+You can also do an even more concise encode/decode:

 ```ruby
 encoded = Deimos.encode(schema: 'MySchema', namespace: 'com.my-namespace', payload: my_payload)
 decoded = Deimos.decode(schema: 'MySchema', namespace: 'com.my-namespace', payload: my_encoded_payload)
 ```

-## Contributing
+# Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/flipp-oss/deimos .